 Also Read: 13 Curious Facts About Ninoy Aquino

-Supposedly, a number of the recruits were in fact Malaysian counter-agents tasked to foment dissent among the members, thus ensuring that Marcos’ plan would never go off.
-In a way, the alleged plan to sow chaos in Sabah boomeranged right back into the Philippines’ own backyard—Mindanao.
+Supposedly, many of the recruits were Malaysian counter-agents tasked to foment dissent among the members, thus ensuring that Marcos’ plan would never go off.
+In a way, the alleged plan to sow chaos in Sabah boomeranged right back into the Philippines’ backyard—Mindanao.

 5. A Filipino Helped Found Los Angeles.